Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Local and Global Spatial Robustness

 Then, we visualize the loss surface under this Integrated Spatial Attack leveraging ``filter normalization''~\cite{li2018visualizing} as illustrated in Figure~\ref{figure_2landscape}.
-We strictly follow the implementation from \cite{li2018visualizing} to achieve the desirable visualization of loss landscape of our integrated adversarial attacks with respect to all the differentiable parameters $w$.
-Specifically, we view $w_{F}$ and $w_{RT}$ as two parameterized filters, which is analogical to the ``filter normalization'' technique proposed by \cite{li2018visualizing}.
-In the left part of Figure~\ref{figure_2landscape}, we adjust the initialization of variance of $w$, which then can provide a distant view of loss landscape before the optimization in Eq.~\ref{eq_integrated_optimization}.
+We strictly follow the implementation from \cite{li2018visualizing} to achieve the desired visualization of the loss landscape of our integrated adversarial attacks for all the differentiable parameters $w$.
+Specifically, we view $w_{F}$ and $w_{RT}$ as two parameterized filters, which is analogous to the ``filter normalization?? technique proposed by \cite{li2018visualizing}.
+In the left part of Figure~\ref{figure_2landscape}, we adjust the initialization of the variance of $w$, which then can provide a distant view of loss landscape before the optimization in Eq.~\ref{eq_integrated_optimization}.
 It exhibits a highly regular loss landscape, and its non-concavity w.r.t. only rotation and translation ~\cite{engstrom2019exploring} has been tremendously improved.
-In the middle of Figure~\ref{figure_2landscape}, we then provide a closer view of the loss landscape before the optimization and it shows a highly convex surface around the $w$ to be optimized, facilitating the following optimization.
+In the middle of Figure~\ref{figure_2landscape}, we then provide a closer view of the loss landscape before the optimization.
+It shows a highly convex surface around the $w$ to be optimized, facilitating the following optimization.
 In the right part of Figure~\ref{figure_2landscape}, we also present the loss landscape around the maxima $w^*$ after the optimization in Eq.~\ref{eq_integrated_optimization} of our integrated spatial attack, exhibiting a highly concave surface as well.
-In summary, the highly non-concave loss landscape with respect to only rotation and translation ever raised by \cite{engstrom2019exploring}, has been largely alleviated by considering both local and global spatial vulnerability.
+In summary, the highly non-concave loss landscape concerning only rotation and translation raised by \cite{engstrom2019exploring} has been largely alleviated by considering both local and global spatial vulnerabilities.
 This integrated form smooths the optimization process, which guarantees the efficacy of our Integrated Spatial Attack.